Adapting to Continuous Covariate Shift via Online Density Ratio Estimation: Adapting to Continuous Covariate Shift

-Moreover, the second term of~\eqref{eq:IWERM-continuous-bound} measures the \emph{quality of estimated importance weights}.
-For the continuous covariate shift, a quick solution is to estimate $\rioh_t$ with the initial dataset $S_0$ and the dataset $S_t$ collected at time $t$ via existing DRE methods.
-However, this only works when sufficient many data are collected at each time step $t$, which is often not the case in the streaming scenario.
-Indeed, in the continuous covariate shift, such an estimation will suffer from large errors due to data scarcity.
-For example, the LSIF density ratio estimation incurs an $\O\left(\min\{\vert S_0\vert,\vert S_t\vert\}^{-1/(2+\gamma)}\right)$ estimation error with a certain $\gamma\in(0,2)$~\citep{MLJ'12:LSIF-analysis}.
-Thus, when $\vert S_t\vert$ is small, this method yields a constant estimation error at each round, resulting in the cumulative excess risk \emph{linear in $T$}.

-As a result, it is crucial to appropriately reuse historical information to help online density ratio estimation.
-The fundamental challenge comes from the \emph{unknown non-stationarity} exhibited in the online environments --- how to select a right amount of historical data to reuse?
-Intuitively, we may prefer to reuse all historical data to decrease the error of online density ratio estimation.
-However, earlier data can be useless or even harmful when distribution shift occurs frequently.
-Furthermore, even if we could capture a roughly stationary period, it remains unclear how to efficiently update the learning model and density ratio estimator in an \emph{online} manner.
-To the best of our knowledge, online density ratio estimation is underexplored in the literature, even for the stationary testing distribution, not to mention the more challenging non-stationary setup.
+Our main focus lies on the ${\sum_{t=1}^T\E_{\x\sim S_0}[\vert \rioh_t(\x) - \rio^*_t(\x)\vert]}/{T}$ term, which is the averaged estimation error of the density ratio estimator $\rioh_t$ to the time-varying ground truth $r_t^*$.
+To minimize the estimation error, a fundamental challenge comes from the \emph{unknown non-stationarity} exhibited in the online environments --- how to select a right amount of historical data to reuse for each iteration?
+Intuitively, if the environments change slowly, it would be preferable to reuse all historical data to construct the density ratio estimator $\rioh_t$.
+However, when distribution shifts occur frequently, earlier data could be useless even potentially harmful.
+In such scenarios, training the density ratio estimator with the most recent data would be a more rational strategy.
+Furthermore, even if we could capture a roughly stationary period, it remains unclear how to update the density ratio estimator in an online manner with guarantees.
+To our knowledge, online density ratio estimation is underexplored in the literature, even for the stationary testing streaming, not to mention the more challenging non-stationary setup.

-\begin{myRemark} We remark that~\citet{JSPI'2000:covariate-shift,NC'13:ruLISF} showed that, despite the IWERM is consistent over the testing distribution with infinite samples, it would have high variance in the finite sample case, especially when the number of the initial data $\abs{S_0}$ is limited.
-This tendency is captured by the constant $B$ in our bound since the density ratio could be potentially large.~\citet{JSPI'2000:covariate-shift,NC'13:ruLISF} proposed to control the variance by learning with a ``flattered'' but biased density ratio $g(\rioh_t(\x))$, where the function $g$ can be chosen as $g(z) = z^\gamma$ or $g(z) = z / (\alpha + (1-\alpha) z)$ with certain flattering parameters $\gamma,\alpha\in(0,1)$.
-Our framework can also be extended to learn with the flattered IWERM.
-More detailed discussions are provided in Appendix~\ref{appendix:trade-off}.\remarkend \end{myRemark}